agentmorris/camera-trap-ml-survey/README.md

 <br/>**Cabon V, Bùi M, Kühne H, Seitz B, Kowarik I, von Der Lippe M, Buchholz S. Endangered animals and plants are positively or neutrally related to wild boar (Sus scrofa) soil disturbance in urban grasslands.
 Scientific reports.
 2022 Oct 5;12(1):1-0.**

-The point of this paper is not camera trap ML, but this page is about methodology, so, one-liner on what the paper is actually about: soil disturbance by wild boars is not necessarily a threat to biodiversity; "grasshopper diversity, total richness, and richness of endangered and specialist species were positively related to [boar activity], as was sand lizard abundance."
+My favorite kind of paper on this list: an ecology paper that just happens to use ML (as opposed to a paper *about* camera trap ML).

 Placed cameras at sites where they were also doing soil sampling.
 Used MegaDetector to eliminate empty images, then calculated mean relative abundance index of boars from cameras at each site.
+Concluded that soil disturbance by wild boars is not necessarily a threat to biodiversity; "grasshopper diversity, total richness, and richness of endangered and specialist species were positively related to [boar activity], as was sand lizard abundance."

 <br/>**Hewitt MO, Karelus DL, Harveson LA, Martin RL, Harveson PM.
 Modeling habitat use and potential distribution of kit fox in the Trans-Pecos, Texas.
 The Journal of Wildlife Management.
 2022 Nov;86(8):e22303.**

-Not exactly a "camera trap ML" paper; instead, my favorite kind, an ecology paper that just happens to use ML for camera traps.
+My favorite kind of paper on this list: an ecology paper that just happens to use ML (as opposed to a paper *about* camera trap ML).

 Used what I believe was MDv3 with a 70% confidence threshold to process images.

 Developed baseline occupancy maps for kit foxes in Texas, with covariate analysis (found that gentler slopes, lower elevations, shorter shrubs, and bare ground were positively correlated with use by kit fox).

 <br/>**Leorna S, Brinkman T. Human vs. machine: Detecting wildlife in camera trap images.
 Ecological Informatics.
 2022 Oct 27:101876.**